-Freycinet Volunteer Marine Rescue Association is accredited by Marine and Safety Tasmania to deliver BoatSafe training courses for the issue of Tasmanian recreational motor boat licences.
-(MAST Training Licence: MSTTV028) Our Training Vessel complies with the Safety Management System requiremements specified by the Autralian Maritime Safety Authority under the National Standard for Commercial Vessels.
+Freycinet Volunteer Marine Rescue Association is accredited by Marine and Safety Tasmania to deliver BoatSafe training courses to qualify for the issue of Tasmanian recreational motor boat licences.
+(MAST Training Licence: MSTTV028) Our Training Vessel complies with the Safety Management System requiremements specified by the Australian Maritime Safety Authority under the National Standard for Commercial Vessels.

-Places will be allocated on a first come - first served basis with additional applications placed on a waiting list.
+Places will be allocated on a strictly first come - first served basis with additional applications placed on a waiting list.

 We understand that it may be many, many, years since some of our boat licence trainees have sat an exam.
 Don't let this put you off.

 The exam is a thirty question, multiple choice exam based on the MAST Safe Boating Handbook, with no time limit.

 While its a closed book exam, we go through the theory beforehand and give you tips on how to remember some of the finer points.

 Weather... or not

 Like all boating, delivery of on-water practical training depends on suitable weather.
 If conditions are unsuitable to go on the water we will aim to deliver the theory training and exam on your training day and reschedule your practical training and assessment.